Peter Entell: Biography

 Sisters A story of abandonment and discovery, of silence and of sharing, of how fate has shaped the lives of three women and of how their efforts have changed their lives.

-Getting Old Stinks a filmmaker, his mother and father.
-The experience of aging – our own, that of our loved ones – and of death.
-A story shot over fifteen year period, told with humour despite its drama, an ode to life beyond the suffering.
+Getting Old Stinks about the filmmaker and his own mother and father.
+The film explores the humorous and dramatic experience of aging from and about several perspectives as well a conversation around death.
+The film includes footage from over a fifteen year period.
+The filmmaker described it as an ode to life beyond the suffering.

 Entell produces and directs his films himself.